-David R. Bailey, 41, Executive Vice President
+David R. Bailey, 42, President

-Mr. Bailey joined our company in 2007 and has served as our Executive Vice President since 2009.
+Mr. Bailey joined our company in 2007 and has served as our President since June 30, 2020.
+Prior to assuming that role, he had been an Executive Vice President since 2009.
 Mr. Bailey also served as a member of our board of directors from 2007 to 2013.
-Prior to joining our company, Mr. Bailey worked as a sales representative and distributor for Smith & Nephew plc.
-Mr. Bailey earned a Bachelor of Science in Sales and Sales Management from Purdue University.
+Prior to joining our company, Mr. Bailey worked as a sales representative and independent distributor for Smith & Nephew plc.
+Mr. Bailey attended Purdue University in West Larayette and holds a Bachelor of Science in Sales and Sales Management.
+He has continued his education at the Harvard Business School, where in 2020, he completed the Professional Leadership Development program.

-Gregory A. Odle, 50, Executive Vice President
+Gregory A. Odle, 51, Executive Vice President